Who Is Held Responsible For My Dog Bite Injuries?

 Some states have “first bite free” laws that will overlook the first time a dog bites someone as an accident.
 However, these laws do not apply if the dog viciously attacks a person or if the animal owner knows that the dog has the potential to attack.

-Many states have unique laws dealing with known aggressive animals.
+Many states have unique laws dealing with known aggressive animals like dog bite laws and others.
 If you have been attacked by a vicious dog and were injured, you must speak with a dog bite attorney about your case to file a claim for compensation.

 How Do I Pay For A Personal Injury Attorney?